Urban Studies & Planning: Social Justice, BA

 3. mapping and data visualization; and

-4. data collection and analysis, and data analytics.
+4. data collection and analysis, and data analytics

 4. Illustrate professional leadership values including collaborative skills and ethical behavior in research, client representation and decision-making.

-For the degree of Bachelor of Arts in Urban Studies & Planning, Social Justice Concentration
+for the degree of Bachelor of Arts in Urban Studies & Planning, Social Justice Concentration

 Urban & Regional Planning